sarrahab/DS4003FinalProject/README.md

 #### Step 4: Graph Creation

 Scatter Plot: Showed the relationship between salary and employee engagement.
 Initially, this graph was squished due to layout constraints, which I adjusted by modifying CSS properties.

 Bar Chart: Displayed average employee satisfaction by department.
-Aligning this next to other visualizations without overcrowding was a challenge, solved by adjusting the flex properties of the containers.
+Aligning this next to other visualizations without overcrowding was a challenge, solved by adjusting the flex properties of the containers

 Pie Chart: Represented gender distribution.
 It was initially misaligned with other charts, which I corrected by tweaking the grid layout.

 Line Graph: Added later to show absences vs. salary by department.
 Making this graph informative involved aggregating data more effectively, by rounding off salaries and grouping by department, which I implemented using Pandas' grouping and rounding capabilities.

 #### Step 5: Integration and Responsiveness